 Double parking of passenger vehicles is illegal at all times, including when street cleaning is occurring, regardless of location, purpose or duration.
 An occupied illegally parked vehicle causes the same safety hazard and congestion as an unoccupied vehicle.

 Alternate Side Parking

 Many streets in New York have alternate side regulations, which allow for street cleaning.
-The City suspends alternate side parking regulations on 34 legal and religious holidays.
-Learn more about alternate side parking rules Download the alternate side parking calendar (pdf)
+The alternate side parking calendar lists the legal and religious holidays with scheduled alternate side parking suspensions.
+Learn more about alternate side parking rules

 Look up Parking Regulations